 Other options will, as individually described, notify only in specific situations, which will result in not getting mail for every message.
 If you’re only interested in getting email when someone mentions you directly, “Normal” is the option for you.
 If you’re using Mailing List Mode, you will probably want to Mute categories which are not of interest to you.

-You wil also find a similar bell icon to the right of the messages in each topic thread.
+You will also find a bell icon to the right of the messages in each topic thread.
 You can use the settings there to watch (or mute) an individual topic, overriding the category default.

 Filtering Incoming Messages